Reducing Reliance on Paper Towels and Best Plastic-Free Options

 If you read my article about toilet paper, then you’ll understand that almost all paper towels come from trees and most of its packaging is made of plastic, much like toilet paper.
 This plastic film is not recyclable and it is mostly unnecessary.
 Additionally, most paper towels use trees, water, chemicals, and electricity in their production.

 Most people use paper towels for a variety of cleaning-related tasks, such as window washing, wiping surfaces, dusting, and cleaning up spills.
 They also use them to simply dry their hands or as napkins at mealtime.
 These are used mostly for convenience in our disposable culture.
-But our overuse of disposable paper items is contributing to climate change and our waste problem.
+However, our overuse of disposable paper items is contributing to climate change and our waste problem.

 In America, we spend about $5.7 billion annually on paper towels.
 Americans “reside in the paper-towel capital of the world…the U.S. spends nearly as much on paper towels as every other country in the world combined…No other nation even comes close.”1 In 2013, we were using more than 13 billion pounds of paper towels each year, which is equal to wasting 270 million trees!2 But why do we use so many?
 Is it our desire for convenience, our addiction to disposability, our hyper-awareness of sanitation, or just that we can afford it?
 Many other nations use rags and cloths for cleaning and wiping.